Divya Drishti: 20 years later

 Drishti, Divya, Romi (Drishti's adopted brother) and Shikhar join hands to destroy Pishachini.
 In reality, Shikhar is still working for Pishaachini and letting Pishaachini know everything about the sisters' plan.
 Divya and Dristhi finally manage to kill Pishaachini but her soul enters Divya's body, turning her into Divyaachini.
-Drishti manages to separate Divya and Pishaachini with the help of a powerful and mysterious man named Anjaan, who tells her that the only way to destroy Pishaachini is to trap her soul in Divya's body.
+Drishti manages to separate Divya and Pishachini with the help of a powerful and mysterious man named Anjaan, who tells her that the only way to destroy Pishaachini is to trap her soul in Divya's body.
 Drishti stabs Divya, which traps Pishaachini's soul in Divya and Divya regains her consciousness.
-However, Divya-Drishti's lives are connected, so if one twin dies, so does the other.
+However, Divya and Drishti's lives are connected, so if one twin dies, so does the other.
 Anjaan seemingly helps Pishaachini reenter her previous body by removing the dagger from Divya's chest.
 Anjaan also gives Pishaachini the Kaal Vijay ratna, however it turns out to be fake.
-In reality, he was saving Divya-Drishti from dying.
+In reality, he was saving Divya and Drishti from dying.
 Divya-Drishti get their powers back and let Lord Shiva protect the Kaal Vijay ratna.
 Simran (Rakshit's cousin) is attacked by Pishaachini as she wants to activate the Kaal Vijay ratna with a virgin girl's blood.
 Pishaachini figures out the Kaal Vijay ratna she has is fake.
 Later, Rakshit is revealed to be Anjaan who possesses powers and is trying destroy Pishaachini.
 Drishti also finds out that Anjaan is Rakshit by touching his forehead, which lets her see his true intentions.